pavanvarma058/cohort-1/Readme.md

 | 1    | Basic & Advanced JavaScript                |
 | 2    | Express & Node.js intro to backend systems |

-> 📌 _Update the table each week with a short description and a link to your weekly folder or file._

 ---

 ## 💻 Technologies Used